jmvbambico/nb-registry/README.md

     cd ../users_service
     php bin/phpunit tests

-- more details can be found on each test at each service' respective `tests` directory
+- more details can be found about the tests at each service' respective `tests` directory

 ### Usage